fishjam-dev/elixir_server_sdk/README.md

   secure?: true
 ```

-Alternatively, the connection options can be provided when creating a `Jellyfish.Client` or starting `Jellyfish.Notifier` instead of using config:
+Alternatively, the connection options can be provided when creating a `Jellyfish.Client` or starting `Jellyfish.Notifier`:

 ```
 client =